-Attended by the General Manager of Safety and Health and site Managers of Safety and Health, the commission meets every December to reflect on the year and discuss targets and other safety, hygiene, and health matters for the following year.
+Attended by the General Manager of Safety and Health and Managers of Safety and Health at each work, the commission meets every December to reflect on the year and discuss targets and other safety, hygiene, and health matters for the following year.

 The Special Committee for Safety and Health is attended by the Senior Manager of the Head Office’s Safety & Health Management Department, staff responsible for safety and health, and members of the management and safety executive committees of the labor union headquarters and branches.
 The Safety and Health Council is attended by the General Manager of Safety and Health and the Managers of Safety and Health (for the Head Office and works) from the Company and the Central Executive Committee members (for the Headquarters and branches) from the labor union.

 - Consultative body at works: Regional Safety and Health Committee

 Based on labor agreements, this committee is attended by the operating sites’ safety and health managers and staff as well as management and safety executive committee members from the labor union branches.